Surveying for wildlife calls

-for navigation and data recording tools such as a handheld GPS (my GPS page) and palmtop computer (my Psion page).
-Even going to wildlife lectures in
+Surveying for wildlife calls for navigation and data recording tools such as a handheld GPS (my GPS page) and palmtop computer (my Psion page).
+Even going to wildlife lectures in obscure village halls is made easier by having the GPS.

-I have records of wildlife contacts, both professional and
+I have records of wildlife contacts, both professional and amateur, and of sightings especially of Kingfishers.

-I have undertaken specific surveys, for the local wildlife trust (BBOWT) and other organisations, of Barn Owls, Water Voles, and
+I have undertaken specific surveys, for the local wildlife trust

-For the local badger group (Binfield
+For the local

-Badgers) I keep records of road kills and sometimes watch live
+badger group (Binfield Badgers) I keep records of road kills and sometimes watch live badgers from a hide at their suburban sett.

 I make no claims to be a wildlife photographer but I persevere...